-As a result, BARD takes seriously our corporate citizenship because we consider our commitment to the community as an investment in social improvement.
-We have leveraged our limited resources by developing a comprehensive Corporate Giving Program that includes cash grants, product donations, employee matching gifts program, federated campaigns, and employee volunteerism.
-Our focus is best invested in the areas where BARD has its greatest expertise.
-Therefore, BARD has developed the following three initiatives that are supported by cash grants through the C. R. Bard Foundation.
+We have developed a comprehensive Corporate Giving Program that includes cash grants, product donations, matching gifts, federated campaigns and volunteerism.
+Since our efforts are best invested in the areas where Bard has its greatest expertise, we concentrate on the following three initiatives with cash grants through the C. R. Bard Foundation.

 Health Care Commitment

-Because of our role in the global health care industry, BARD is committed to improving the quality of life through health care.
 The Foundation primarily supports selected grants in the fields of Urology, Oncology, Vascular and Surgical Specialties.
-Partnerships are developed as a result of sharing BARD's core values of quality, integrity, service and innovation.
 Health Care Commitment donations may include scholarship programs, public health and education awareness campaigns and fellowship support to organizations such as hospitals, hospital foundations, medical and nursing schools and universities and other non-profit organizations.
 Grant proposals may be submitted in accordance with the Application Guidelines.

 Matching Gifts Program

-Through the Matching Gift Program, BARD seeks to complement gifts made by active employees and directors of C. R. Bard, Inc. and financially support those organizations that are most important to them.
+Through the Matching Gift Program, Bard seeks to complement gifts made by active employees and directors and financially support those organizations that are most important to them.
 Organizations in the following categories qualify under the Matching Gift Program: Education, Health Care, Community Development and Arts and Culture.
 In addition, the Foundation matches employee gifts to the United Way and Community Health Charities.

 - Private foundations